 The time people stay in the waiting room is different per person and per situation, but it has an ending.
 At one stage you will come out the other end.
 It usually is a natural process, which takes time.

 If you get stuck in the waiting room, you start to build your life around the shock you had and not around reality.
 That doesn’t support a happy and healthy life and if you notice you are stuck, it is important to get out.

 Stuck in the waiting room after a trauma?
 Here are tips on how to get moving:

 - While you were in the waiting room, what have you been doing to help yourself forward?

 - What can you do at this moment in time to move forward?

 - What is holding you back doing that?

 - If there was one thing you could change in the here and now that would help you, what would that be?

 - How can you start creating that one thing?

 - If you struggle, I would love to talk to you and see what you could do.
-Book your slot for this FREE Coaching Session via the phone and start moving.
+Book your slot for this FREE Coaching Session via Zoom or phone and start moving.